rajansagarwal/gardening/content/notes/hr/interviews-org.md

 ---
-title: "Interviews in Leaderships in Organizations"
+title: "Interviews for Leaderships in Organizations"
 ---

 ## Common Questions
 1. Tell me about yourself.
 2. Why do you want this position?
-3. Are you aware of [XYZ] and its projects?
+3. Are you aware of `XYZ` and its projects?
 4. How would you encourage members to join projects/ events?
 5. Do you have any projects in mind for the organization?
 6. What are your past relevant experience?